-The group of C.schottianum includes populations with calyx toothless and corolla with greenish/yellowish spots, sometimes with more or less obvious purplish red component which may be absent or present even in flowers from the same plant at different times.
-Calyx has 5 nervatures which sometimes originate small teeth.
-C.campylopodium Sendtn. shows minor differences; it could be an ecotype of A population found at Paranapiacaba has similar features.
+The group of C.schottianum includes populations with calyx toothless and corolla The populations of C.recurvatum spread in the area at South and East of São Paulo (Parque Botelho, Morretes) presents great variability in the shape, orientation, with greenish/yellowish spots, sometimes with more or less obvious purplish red component which may be absent or present even in flowers from the same plant at number and length of calyx teeth; sometimes well-formed and curved backwards, in different times.
+Calyx has 5 nervatures which sometimes originate small teeth. other cases reduced or almost absent, even in plants growing side by side.
+C.campylopodium Sendth. shows minor differences; it could be an ecotype of Apopulation found at Paranapiacaba has similar features.
 C.schottianum.
+Corolla has greenish/yellowish or pure green spots.